Mercury13/green-way-cheat/README.md

 # What is this?
-A well-known Ukrainian traffic rules site has an achievement: “Faster than bullet”: complete exam in 30 seconds.
+A well-known Ukrainian traffic rules site has an achievement named “Faster than bullet”: complete exam in 30 seconds.

 Ex-soviet theory exam consists of 20 questions, so 1.5 s per question is inhuman.
 That’s why I decided to cheat.